Survey Questions

 Now you know why you are doing a survey, start writing down the questions you will ask!

 Just write down any questions you think may be useful.
-Don't worry about quality at this stage, we will improve your list of questions later.
+Don't worry about quality at this stage, we'll improve your list of questions later.

 Example: Questions you could ask for the river survey: